waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 ### Relevance to the System

-It's important my end-users find navigating and operating my website to be easy - users will expect my site to follow established conventions (as described by Nielsen's usability heuristics), and if my website doesn't meet this expectation, my users will end up confused, bothered, and ultimately worse off than before my using site.
+It's important my end-users find navigating and operating my website to be easy - users will expect my site to follow established conventions (as described by Nielsen's usability heuristics), and if my website doesn't meet this expectation, my users will end up confused, bothered, and ultimately worse off than before using my site.

 ### Impact / Considerations

 A big part of making my website as usable as possible will come from the iterative design process: gathering feedback from both of my end-user groups, making appropriate changes, gathering more feedback, and so on.

-Maximising usability will involve like making sure my website follows Nielsen's usability heuristics.
+Maximising usability will involve making sure my website follows Nielsen's usability heuristics.
 These heuristics are detailed below in the *User Experience (UX) Principles* section.

 ---